snowdrop/spring-fallback/README.md

 Furthermore, the `@Fallback` annotation can be placed on superclasses or interfaces.

-Finally, the fallback method can be a static method of some other class.
+The fallback method can be a static method of some other class.
 For example the following would work:

 ```java
 public final class FallbackUtil {